 Various specialists can be involved in them, including:

 Gynecologist-oncologist a doctor who specializes in the treatment of cancer of the female genital organs, including surgery to remove it.

 Radiation oncologist a doctor who uses radiation to treat various types of cancer.

 Medical oncologist a specialist in the use of chemotherapy and other medical methods of treatment.

 Early diagnosis, vaccines to prevent HPV infection, screening tests, and treatment for cervical cancer in women are critical to reducing mortality.
 If the neoplasm is detected in the zero and the first stage, then the percentage of recovery ranges from 80 to 100%.

 Five-year survival by stage of cervical cancer:

 Cervical Cancer Clinical Trials

-Clinical trials for cancer patients offer access to new treatments that are not widely available.
+Clinical trials for cancer patients offer access to new studies that are not widely available.
 Massive Bio guides patients through the most comprehensive clinical trial matching process.
-Participating in a clinical trial provides access to new treatments that are not yet widely available.
+Participating in a clinical trial provides access to new studies that are not yet widely available.